nawafalageel/deep-text-recognition-benchmark/README.md

 * `--eval_data`: folder path to evaluation (with test.py) lmdb dataset.
 * `--select_data`: select training data. default is MJ-ST, which means MJ and ST used as training data.
 * `--batch_ratio`: assign ratio for each selected data in the batch. default is 0.5-0.5, which means 50% of the batch is filled with MJ and the other 50% of the batch is filled ST.
+* `--epochs`: number of epochs to train.
+No need to specify iteration number, since the code will automatically calculate the number of iterations based on the number of training data and batch size.
 * `--data_filtering_off`: skip [data filtering](https://github.com/clovaai/deep-text-recognition-benchmark/blob/f2c54ae2a4cc787a0f5859e9fdd0e399812c76a3/dataset.py#L126-L146) when creating LmdbDataset.
 * `--Transformation`: select Transformation module [None | TPS].
 * `--FeatureExtraction`: select FeatureExtraction module [VGG | RCNN | ResNet].